 - Discolored teeth

-Dr. Weiner might also recommend a root canal if pimples or sores keep forming on the surface of your gums.
+Dr. Weiner or Dr. Cabello might also recommend a root canal if pimples or sores keep forming on the surface of your gums.

 What Happens During a Root Canal?

-First, Dr. Weiner performs an oral exam, reviews your medical history and asks about your symptoms.
-Next, he takes a series of X-rays to get a closer look at the inside of your tooth and to see if there is an infection in your surrounding bone.
-If Dr. Weiner detects an infection, he will move forward with a root canal treatment.
+First, Dr. Weiner or Dr. Cabello performs an oral exam, reviews your medical history and asks about your symptoms.
+Next, the doctor takes a series of X-rays to get a closer look at the inside of your tooth and to see if there is an infection in your surrounding bone.
+If Dr. Weiner or Dr. Cabello detects an infection, the doctor will move forward with a root canal treatment.

-Dr. Weiner administers a local anesthetic, numbing your teeth and gums.
-Next, he covers your affected tooth with a rubber dam to keep it dry and free of saliva and debris.
-Dr. Weiner then drills an access hole in the top of your tooth and carefully removes the infected tooth pulp.
+Dr. Weiner or Dr. Cabello administers a local anesthetic, numbing your teeth and gums.
+Next, the doctor covers your affected tooth with a rubber dam to keep it dry and free of saliva and debris.
+Dr. Weiner or Dr. Cabello then drills an access hole in the top of your tooth and carefully removes the infected tooth pulp.

-After emptying your tooth’s pulp chamber, Dr. Weiner rinses it with an antiseptic solution.
-Next, he fills your tooth with a rubber-like material called gutta-percha.
-After the gutta-percha dries, Dr. Weiner takes a series of 3D scans of your teeth using the CEREC® system.
-He uses these scans to develop a permanent crown that’s milled on-site.
-After milling your new crown, Dr. Weiner places it on your tooth and cements it in place.
+After emptying your tooth’s pulp chamber, Dr. Weiner or Dr. Cabello rinses it with an antiseptic solution.
+Next, the doctor fills your tooth with a rubber-like material called gutta-percha.
+After the gutta-percha dries, Dr. Weiner or Dr. Cabello takes a series of 3D scans of your teeth using the CEREC® system.
+The doctor uses these scans to develop a permanent crown that’s milled on-site.
+After milling your new crown, Dr. Weiner or Dr. Cabello places it on your tooth and cements it in place.
 The process typically takes between 60-90 minutes.

 What Is the Recovery Process Like Following a Root Canal?

 For the first few days after your root canal, your mouth might feel sore or swollen.
-Follow Dr. Weiner’s recovery instructions carefully and don’t be afraid to take over-the-counter pain medicine as necessary.
+Follow the doctor’s recovery instructions carefully and don’t be afraid to take over-the-counter pain medicine as necessary.
 Within a week’s time, you should feel back to normal.
 In fact, root canals boast a more than 95% success rate.

 To learn more about the benefits of root canal treatment, call 973-365-1931 or click the online booking tool to make an appointment at Howe Dental Associates today.